DavidMercier/PopIn/doc/overview_of_the_toolbox.rst

 * 1) Import your (nano)indentation results.
 See here an `example file <http://popin.readthedocs.org/en/latest/examples.html>`_.

-* 2) Set units, set temperature of experiments, set the minimum and maximum indentation depths, set the pop-in to analyze and select the critical parameter to use for the Weibull distribution.
+* 2) Set units, set criterion, set temperature of experiments, set the minimum and maximum indentation depths, set the pop-in to analyze and select the critical parameter to use for the Weibull distribution.

 * 3) Run the calculations and plot results.